dvhb/dvhb-hybrid/docs/tutorial.rst

         table = Model.get_table_from_django(DjangoUser)

-Let's add an async function which will be used our model in module `tutorial/users/views.py`:
+Let’s add an async function which will be using our model in module `tutorial/users/views.py`:

 .. code-block:: python